-Scheduled for Saturday, August 17 at Trinity United Methodist Church in Warner Robins, the training event will offer participants nearly 40 workshops, plus three all-day workshops, to choose from, each designed to help congregations become healthier and to fulfill the mission of making disciples of Jesus Christ.
+Scheduled for Saturday, August 8 at Trinity United Methodist Church in Warner Robins, the training event will offer participants more than 30 workshops, plus five all-day workshops, to choose from, each designed to help congregations become healthier and to fulfill the mission of making disciples of Jesus Christ.

-The training, which starts at 9:45 a.m. and lasts until 3:30 p.m., features workshops on a variety of subjects, from children and youth-focused workshops to spiritual discipline workshops to those focused on ministering to older adults.
-Classes include “Visionary Leadership,” “Kingdom Evangelism,” and “Captivating People for the Love of Christ,” among many others.
+The training, which starts at 10:30 a.m. and lasts until 3:30 p.m., features workshops on a variety of subjects, from children and youth-focused workshops to spiritual discipline workshops to those focused on missions and outreach.
+Classes include “Seeking God’s Unique Vision,” “Becoming a Volunteer Magnet,” and “Relationship Principles of Jesus,” among many others.

-“With a list of nearly 40 workshops, Pathways to Discipleship seeks to impact the leadership of the local church in many ways,” said Rev. Denise Walton, Assistant to the Bishop for Connectional Ministries.
+“With a list of more than 30 workshops, Pathways to Discipleship seeks to impact the leadership of the local church in many ways,” said Rev. Denise Walton, Assistant to the Bishop for Connectional Ministries.
 “We look forward to this training event and hope to see you there.”

-To register for the event, visit the website’s Pathways page here.
-The registration deadline is August 7, and the conference costs $20 per person.
+Register online at www.sgaumc.org/pathways.
+The registration deadline is July 26, and the conference costs $20 per person.
 A boxed lunch from Chick-fil-A is included in the registration fee.
-Safe Sanctuaries compliant childcare is available for newborn to fifth-grade children at a cost of $5 per child, which covers the cost of their lunch. .5 CEU credits are available for this event.
+Safe Sanctuaries compliant childcare is available for newborn to fifth-grade children at a cost of $10 per child, which covers the cost of their lunch. .5 CEU credits are available for this event.

 For questions, contact Allison Lindsey at email@example.com.